open-telemetry/opentelemetry.io/content/en/blog/2023/perf-testing/index.md

 production deployments, one important consideration is the impact that OpenTelemetry will have on their application performance.
 In this blog post I will discuss a few recent improvements in tooling around performance benchmarking.

-Measuring performance overhead Instrumentation is not free - it intercepts an application's operations and collects (often) a large amount of data, which takes additional CPU and memory.
+### Measuring performance overhead

+Instrumentation is not free.
+It intercepts an application's operations and collects (often) a large amount of data, which takes additional CPU and memory.
 This can have a direct effect on throughput and response time, which can affect the end-user experience with the application.
 It can also have an impact on operational cost, such as increasing the